open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/configuration.md

 > **Note**: Given the sensitive nature of the data involved, this feature is
 > turned off by default while allowing selective activation for particular
 > attributes.
-Users are urged to thoroughly evaluate each attribute's privacy
+You must carefully evaluate each attribute's privacy implications
-> implications before enabling the collection of the data.
+> before enabling the collection of the data.

 {{% config_option
 name="otel.instrumentation.common.enduser.enabled"